NSMNIA/template/README.md

 # NSMNIA Template

 My personal Turborepo template for building scalable Next.js apps.
+It's a monorepo with shared tooling, a design system, and built-in code consistency.

-## Overview
+## Apps created with this template

-A Next.js monorepo boilerplate with shared tooling, a design system, and built-in code consistency.
+- [Tune Tracker](https://tune-tracker.com/): A web app that helps you stay up to date with new music releases from your favorite artists on Spotify.

 ## Included Tools & Frameworks